There are so many ways that you can help us save the lives of cats and kittens in the Baltimore area!

 To our Supporters and Donors,

-We're Back, Baby!
-We cannot thank you enough for all of your support these last few months.
+We cannot thank you enough for all of your support this past year.
 As of July 2022, our 501c3 status has been reinstated retroactively to the date it lapsed, which means your donations are, were, and forever will be tax-exempt (because, we promise we never want to go through the reinstatement process again!)
 Below are answers to our most commonly-asked questions.

 Why was your tax-exempt status revoked (in August 2021)?
 The IRS requires all 501c3 charities to file a Form 990 "Return of Organization Exempt From Income Tax" every tax year.
 This is similar to your personal tax return that you file each year with the IRS.
 The Form 990 is a summary of an organization's income and expenses for the previous tax year.
 A tax-exempt status is "auto-revoked" when an organization fails to file the required forms for 3 years in a row.